veliovgroup/flow-router/README.md

 });
 ```

-If you have `data` hook in your route, returned data will be passed to `action` as third argument.
+When you having `data` hook in a route, - returned data will be passed to `action` as third argument.
 So you may pass fetched data into template:
 ```javascript
 FlowRouter.route('/post/:_id', {
   name: 'post',